artemiusgreat/Yahoo-Options-Scanner/README.md

 - Enter one or several comma-separated names of stocks
 - Choose "Start" and "Stop" expiration dates for the options
 - Check the box "Update Cache" if this is the first request and information about stock was not downloaded yet
-- With "Update Cache" option ON, scanner will send request to Yahoo API and will save downloaded options to local Mongo DB
+- With "Update Cache" option ON, scanner will send request to Yahoo API and will save all options to Mongo DB
 - Data from local DB will be used to render possible profitable combinations of option strategies

 # Layers